2025–26 Atlantic Coast Conference women's basketball season

-The 2025–26 Atlantic Coast Conference women's basketball season will begin with practices in October 2025, followed by the start of the 2025–26 NCAA Division I women's basketball season in November.
-Conference play will start in December 2025 and ended on March 1, 2026.
-After the regular season, the 2026 ACC women's basketball tournament will be held at the Gas South Arena in Duluth, Georgia.
+The 2025–26 Atlantic Coast Conference women's basketball season began with practices in October 2025, followed by the start of the 2025–26 NCAA Division I women's basketball season in November.
+Conference play started in December 2025 and ended on March 1, 2026.
+After the regular season, the 2026 ACC women's basketball tournament was held at the Gas South Arena in Duluth, Georgia.

+Duke finished as regular season champions with a 16–2 regular season record.
+Hannah Hidalgo from Notre Dame finished as the league's leading scorer in the regular season and was selected as ACC Player of the Year.
+Duke was the top seed in the 2026 ACC women's basketball tournament, and defeated second-seed Louisville in overtime in the Final.
+The ACC had nine teams selected to the NCAA tournament with Duke and Notre Dame making it the furthest in the tournament, both qualifying for the Elite Eight.